About the Vaccine Center

 The mission of the Vaccine Center is to serve, teach, discover, and lead in order to achieve our vision.

 The vision of the Vaccine Center is to improve the health of our patients and communities, locally and globally, through vaccine research.

 In closing, it is important to acknowledge that the work of the Vaccine Center is of the highest importance to humankind and is one component of preparedness for emerging infections.
 Infectious disease threats to human health abound and will continue to emerge and re-emerge.

-The creation of our new center is timely and responsive given the striking milieu of unending infectious challenges to human existence.
-At the same time, technologies and scientific knowledge have rapidly advanced to provide innovative tools and opportunities.
+The creation of our center was timely and responsive given the striking milieu of unending infectious challenges to human existence.
+Technologies and scientific knowledge have rapidly advanced to provide innovative tools and opportunities.
 The upcoming decades will undoubtedly be an exciting time of vaccine research, discovery, and progress.
 Almost certainly, currently unknown threats will emerge.
 Our goal is to protect and restore human health against microbial threats through clinical research and to establish preparedness so we can quickly respond.